dhawalRath/404-not-found/README.md

-# devChallenges - 404 Not Found page solution
+# :star2: devChallenges - 404 Not Found :star2:

 Solution for a challenge from  <a href="https://devchallenges.io" target="_blank">Devchallenges.io</a>. </br>
 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.